realoptimal/water-quality/README.md

 }
 ```

+- GET `/api/sample/<int:sample_id>` : Gets water sample info for sample with given `sample_id`.
+Optional boolean parameter `include_factors=[true/false]` to return sample-factor calculated values for all known factor sets.

-- POST `/sample` : add a new sample with json describing the sample.
+- POST `/api/sample` : add a new sample with json describing the sample.
 Requires a site name and list of contaminant keyed by their contaminant_id and their associated concentration.
-Returns the created `site_id` on success or indicates if that site name already exists.
+Returns the `sample_id` of the created record on success or indicates if sample record with site name already exists.
 Contaminants not listed will be assumed to have zero concentration.

 ```json
 {